 Do you guys offer a full -eCommerce solution to a store?
 Or do they have to bring an e-commerce solution, and you do the fulfillment?

 We believe very strongly that specialization provides a greater underlying kind of output.
 So, we partner with best-in-class e-commerce solutions.
-What big commerce can do and focus on merchant needs from customer conversion, point of sale, and web layouts is that they can do that better than we can.
+Big commerce can do and focus on merchant needs from customer conversion, point of sale, and web layouts to do that better than we can.
 So, we partner and integrate with that so that the integration itself is seamless.
-Our focus is on technology and supply chain enablement, and so, with our manufacturing partners, for example, they need to be able to manage people and space.
+Our focus is on technology and supply chain enablement, and so, with our manufacturing partners, for example, they need to manage people and space.
 They need to get an item through the manufacturing process into a box and onto a truck.
 That’s what they need to do.

 We come in and partner with them from account management services technology and order integration tracking to create a better overall outcome; in the same way, the e-commerce platforms that are constantly upgrading and integrating with a greater and greater sort of ecosystem of apps; so, that same level of merchant and storefront personalization.
 What makes sense for one merchant doesn’t necessarily make sense, for we come in with the most flexible enterprise-grade supply chain.
 A platform to complement the other services that will drive a brand forward.